BKPepe/u-boot/doc/board/CZ.NIC/turris.rst

 Turris 1.x
 ----------

-Turris 1.0 and Turris 1.1 boards contain Freescale P2020 CPUs with two PowerPC e500v2 cores which BootROM (or CPU directly) can load and boot U-Boot bootloader from various locations.
+Turris 1.0 and Turris 1.1 boards contain Freescale P2020 CPUs with two PowerPC e500v2 cores, which BootROM (or CPU directly) can load and boot U-Boot bootloader from various locations.
 For Turris 1.x boards, only Flash NOR and SD cards are supported.
-P2020 CPU cannot download bootloader via UART like other platforms.
-For loading the U-Boot bootloader from Flash NOR (which is the default) it is needed to put SW1 dip switches on the board to position 11001010, and for the SD card to position 01101010 respectively.
+P2020 CPU cannot download the bootloader via UART like other platforms.
+For loading the U-Boot bootloader from Flash NOR (which is the default), it is necessary to put SW1 dip switches on the board to position 11001010, and for the SD card to position 01101010 respectively.
 Note that this controls the source from which P2020 loads U-Boot, not from which U-Boot loads boot script or kernel.
 Boot procedures from SD card and Flash NOR are different, hence U-Boot binaries need to be compiled differently.

-More information about Turris 1.x, including the complete HW documentation (together with the SW1 dip switch options) and Altium design files, can be found on: https://docs.turris.cz/hw/turris-1x/turris-1x/
+More information about Turris 1.x, including the complete HW documentation (together with the SW1 dip switch options) and Altium design files, can be found at https://docs.turris.cz/hw/turris-1x/turris-1x/

 Compilation
 ^^^^^^^^^^^